Dieser Beitrag ist auch verfügbar auf: Deutsch

 You can buy tvorog in Russian stores and some German supermarkets.
 Moreover, it is very easy to make tvorog at home.

 I recommend you to make the Russian goose feet cookies with tvorog and not with quark.
 Because the less flour you use for the dough, the more tender the cottage cheese cookies taste.
-And with tvorog, you need much less flour than if you used quark.
-Russian tvorog is much drier than German quark.
+And with tvorog, which is much drier, you need much less flour than if you were to use quark.

 If you don’t have the possibility to get tvorog and you still want to make the Russian goose feet cookies, you can use quark for the recipe.
 Just note that in this case, the amount of flour specified may vary greatly.